rravipra/data-512-homework_1/README.md

 # Considerations with the Data:

 It is important to note that data for every day from the start date to the end date which you are trying to extract the data from will not necessarily be available.
 There are a lot of days for which the data is not present.
-You could refer to the outputs on
+You could refer to the outputs of the DataFrame in the notebook (512_HW1_code.ipynb) of the data that we acquire that there are many NA values.